regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 Action Deposit Bank Item

 Deposit multiple items in a bank on the character's map.
-The cooldown will be 3 seconds multiplied by the number of different items withdrawn.
+The cooldown will be 3 seconds multiplied by the number of different items deposited.

 ### Example
 ```dart